justintlaw/justintlaw/README.md

 <summary>Click to expand!</summary>

 ### Summary:
 Over a winter break during school, I developed a "Pokedex" application that is completely usable offline.
 The application allows the user to browse a list of 151 pokemon, search the list, tap on a pokemon to see more details, as well as the ability to search a list of moves for each pokemon.
-In order to gather the data, I wrote a python script to pull data from the pokeapi, and in the same script saved the data to a SQLite database for use in the iOS application (that script was not saved to this repo, unfortunately).
+In order to gather the data, I wrote a python script to pull data from the pokeapi, and in the same script saved the data to a SQLite database for use in the iOS application (that script was not saved to this repo).

 **Repo**: https://github.com/justintlaw/Pokedex
 </details>